arungudelli/golang/content/en/learn/install/windows.md

 ---
-title: "Install Go Language in Windows OS"
+title: "How to Download & install Go Language in Windows OS"
-description: "Learn How to setup go programming language in Windows OSEnvironment"
+description: "Learn How to setup go programming language in Windows OS Environment"
 date: 2020-09-05T14:09:21+09:00
 draft: false
 link: "Windows"
 weight: 1
 ---

-To install Go language in Windows OS follow the below steps.
+To download and install Go language in Windows OS follow the below steps.

 ## Download Go language MSI

-Download .MSI file from official [go lang website](https://golang.org/dl/go1.15.1.windows-amd64.msi)
+Download Go language `.MSI` file from official [golang website](https://golang.org/dl/go1.15.1.windows-amd64.msi)

 Open the MSI and it will Open Go programming language installation setup wizard, click on Next Button